atiburcio/financial-forecaster/README.md

 # Financial Forecasting Assistant

 A Streamlit-based web application for financial time series forecasting using Meta's Prophet library.
-This tool is designed for non-technical finance professionals who need to generate quick and accurate forecasts from their time series data.
+This tool is designed for finance professionals who need to generate quick and accurate forecasts from their time series data.

 ## Features